Skip to main content

 How do I know that my PacePoints budget is right for me?

-Your PacePoints budget should help you stay active throughout the day without triggering symptoms or causing a crash.
-A good budget supports pacing your day, every day.
+Your PacePoints budget should help you balance rest and activity throughout the day to prevent triggering symptoms or causing a crash.

 Some signs your PacePoints budget might need adjusting:

-Your budget is too low: You're using more PacePoints each day than your budget allows, but your activities aren't making your symptoms worse or triggering a crash.
+• Your budget is too low: You're using more PacePoints each day than your budget allows, but this isn't making your symptoms worse or triggering a crash.

-Your budget is too high: You stay well below your budget, using only some of your budgeted PacePoints, but still experience a crash or worsening symptoms.
+• Your budget is too high: You stay well below your budget, using only a portion of your budgeted PacePoints, yet still experience a crash or worsening symptoms.

 If your current PacePoints budget isn't helping you pace your day, try these steps:

-Always start by making sure that your Heart Rate Zones match how you feel.
+1. Always start by making sure that your heart rate zones match your level of activity.

-Figure out how many PacePoints it takes for your symptoms to worsen or a crash to occur.
-You might not know the exact number yet, and that’s okay — it can take a few tries.
+2. Figure out how many PacePoints it takes for your symptoms to increase or a crash to occur.
+You might not know the exact number yet, that’s fine, it can take a few tries.

 It can take time to find the right budget, so don’t worry if you need to adjust it more than once.

-You earn PacePoints based on how much time you spend in each Heart Rate Zone.
+You earn PacePoints based on how much time you spend in each zone.
+If your zones aren’t accurate, your notifications and graphs won’t reflect how you use energy, or how you actually feel.
 So adjusting your zones will affect how quickly you use your PacePoints budget.
-And if your zones aren’t accurate, your notifications and graphs won’t reflect how you use energy—or how you actually feel.

-So when reviewing PacePoints, it’s best to first make sure your Heart Rate Zones are working well for you.
+So when reviewing PacePoints, it’s best to first make sure your zones are working well for you.

 If you’re unsure about a change in your recent PacePoint usage, reach out to Member Support.
 Our team is here to help you understand your data.